salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Currently, Lightning Web Security doesn't support the `CookieStore.onchange` event, so attaching an event listener to `CookieStore` is not allowed.
-Calls to `CookieStore.addEventListener()` return an error.
+Lightning Web Security does not support the `change` event of `CookieStore` objects.
+Calls to `CookieStore.prototype.addEventListener()` for the `change` event throw an exception.
 <hr>
 <a name="cookiestoredocsdelete-valuemd"></a>

-## CookieStore.prototype.delete getter
+## CookieStore.prototype.delete

-The [`delete()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/delete) method of the `CookieStore` interface deletes a cookie with the given name or options object.
+The [`CookieStore.prototype.delete()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/delete) method of the `CookieStore` interface deletes a cookie with the given name or options object.

 If malicious code deletes cookies on a page, it could remove login cookies and make the app unusable.
 This distortion protects cookies outside the sandbox from `CookieStore.prototype.delete` and limits what can be deleted within the sandbox.
 Cookies in the sandbox are protected from code outside or in other sandboxes.